HSN code stands for Harmonized System of Nomenclature, which consists of a globally used coding system and harmonized commodity description.

 The HSN code structure consists of 21 sections, with 99 Chapters, about 1,244 headings, and 5,224 subheadings.

 The Sections are divided into chapters, which are further divided into headings and sub-headings.
 Section and Chapter titles describe broad categories of goods, while headings and subheadings provide precise details of the product.

 For better understanding, let us consider a Silk Handkerchief

-- First two digits (62) represent the chapter number i.e articles of apparel and clothing accessories, not knitted or crocheted.
+- The first two digits (62) represent the chapter number i.e articles of apparel and clothing accessories, not knitted or crocheted.

-- Next two digits (13) represent the heading number for handkerchiefs.
+- The next two digits (13) represent the heading number for handkerchiefs.

-- Following two digits (90) represent the product code for handkerchiefs made of other textile materials.
+- The following two digits (90) represent the product code for handkerchiefs made of other textile materials.

 - The last two digits (90) represent product material i.e. Silk in this case.

 P.S, while a 6 digit HSN code is accepted globally, an 8-digit HSN system is used in India for a deeper classification.

 Services Accounting Code (SAC) in GST